Skip to content

 Reader, those blog posts lied to me.

-Step 1: The Cloudflare Worker (Works!
+Attempt 1: The Cloudflare Worker (Works!
 Kind Of.)

 First attempt: a Cloudflare Worker to intercept /blog requests and fetch from Vercel.